CodeforLeipzig/lvz-viz/README.md

 Profiles (`dev|local|prod|test`) can be set by the startup parameter `--spring.profiles.active=<profile>` or by setting an environment variable via `export SPRING_PROFILES_ACTIVE=<profile>`.

+Please use the `prod` profile for production systems with a dedicated data volume (see `docker-compose.prod.yml`).

 ### npm and Grunt

 Download client js dependencies with npm and package them with Grunt.